helmuthdu/automate-frontend-workflow/README.md

 ## Project

-The goal is to build a modern mono-repo project using the following stack:
+The goal is to build a modern monorepo project using the following stack:

 - [Vue](http://vuejs.org): An approachable, performant, and versatile framework for building web user interfaces.
 - [Sass](https://sass-lang.com): CSS with superpowers.